openvinotoolkit/geti-sdk/README.md

   all based on the COCO dataset.
 Each project represents one of the supported task within SC MVP.
 The projects created are:

-  - **Segmentation demo** -- Segmentation of 'backpack', 'suitcase' and 'handbag' objects
+  - **Segmentation demo** -- Segmentation of 'backpack' and 'suitcase' and objects
   - **Detection demo** -- Detection of 'person' and 'cell phone' objects
   - **Classification demo** -- Single class classification of 'horse' vs 'zebra' vs 'cat' vs 'bear'